 Realize How Cheap U.S. Real Estate Is

 As I conclude this post, I hope everyone realizes now how cheap U.S. real estate really is.
 Although prices have been surging higher recently, from a global, international perspective, prices are still very affordable.
+Also, with mortgage rates higher and the global economy slowing, the frenzy for real estate has faded.

-If you believe the world will continue to get smaller due to technology and stronger international relations, then staying long U.S. real estate is a wise move.
+Long term, if you believe the world will continue to get smaller due to technology and stronger international relations, then staying long U.S. real estate is a wise move.
 I’m mainly a buyer of rental properties, REITs, and real estate crowdfunding in the heartland.

 I understand it’s hard to buy real estate after significant double-digit gains in only one year.
 Prices will inevitably slow.
 However, if the U.S. housing markets ever starts resembling the Canadian housing market, today’s prices will seem like a bargain.